-New rules for pet travel to the EU have now been imposed and instead of obtaining a pet passport, you will need to get an animal health certificate (AHC).
+New rules for pet travel from the UK to the EU have now been imposed and instead of obtaining a pet passport, you will need to get an animal health certificate (AHC).

 Often referred to or shown as PETS, the Pet Travel Scheme is a system which means your pet can move between member countries without having to spend time in quarantine.
 Documentation is provided in the form of a pet passport which contains a description and identification of your pet.

 Sadly, the pet travel scheme does not cover all species of pet.
 Currently, the legislation only applies to dogs, cats and ferrets as they are the most commonly transported animals.
 Other pets may still be able to travel abroad but will have to be quarantined for a period of time.

 Pet passports can be issued within 24 hours Monday to Friday.
 However, after your pet has received their rabies vaccination, you must wait 21 days to travel.
 Most people allow ample time to get their pets a passport, but it can be obtained in around 3 weeks to a month if needed.

 Your vet will be the best person to help take you through the process of getting your pet a passport.
 They will be able to schedule your appointments appropriately and answer any queries you have along the way.